“And If I Die in Raleigh, At Least I Will Die Free…”

 And some thoughts on North Carolina’s current political policies…

-It was actually on our flight from RDU to SEA that the state of NC convened a special session (costing taxpayers $42,000), and passed the hateful Anti-LGBT bill, HB2, through the House, the Senate, and finally signed by Gov. Pat McCrory.
+It was actually on our flight from RDU to SEA (after checking out the area) that the state of NC convened a special session (costing taxpayers $42,000), and passed the hateful Anti-LGBT bill, HB2, through the House, the Senate, and finally signed by Gov. Pat McCrory.

 Currently, as I write this, the NC government is facing losing federal funding by the Obama administration (side note: the Department of Justice says that HB2 violates the Civil Rights Act and Title IX in schools) unless NC declares the HB2 law will not be enforced.
 The NC government is risking losing about five billion dollars in federal funding.
 Yes, billion.
 Not to mention what it has already cost the state in canceled tourist revenue, companies moving offices, and who knows what else.